Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

 \subsection{Numerical Continuation of Solutions}

 The numerical continuation was done using the Library of Continuation Algorithms ({LOCA}) software package \cite{loca}, specifically with the aid of the algorithms provided to track steady state solutions of discretized {PDEs} as a function of a single parameter.
-The option of arc-length continuation was used in order to allow for turning points in the path following process.
-Although we are not computing steady state solutions in this study, it is clear that the feature of tracking steady state solutions in the {LOCA} package provides the capability of solving a system of nonlinear algebraic equations using numerical continuation.
-We thus take advantage of this feature, particularly to handle the step size control in the continuation parameter.
+The option of pseudo arc length continuation was used in order to allow for turning points \cite{bk:allgower} to be followed.
+Although we are not computing steady state solutions in this study, it is clear that the feature of tracking steady state solutions in the {LOCA} package provides the capability of solving a system of nonlinear algebraic equations using numerical continuation (which is what we need).
+We thus take advantage of this feature, particularly to handle the step size control, that is, changes in the value of the continuation parameter, including that in the vicinity of turning points, at each continuation step.
+A general description of the continuation procedure appears next, along with details concerning the input required to be supplied by the user to the {LOCA} routines.
+For specific information on the implementation of capabilities used as provided by the {LOCA} package (that is, without us making any modifications to the {LOCA} software), like that of the computation of changes in the value of the continuation parameter, the user is referred to the {LOCA} documentation \cite{loca}.